OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 The first option was added in 2020.2.15.
 If using an earlier version then you will need to use the second option and set each folder path individually.
 :::

 Set the root shared storage directory when all of the shared directories will reside under the same root.
-Each shared diretory will reside in a sub-directory under the directory that you specify:
+Each shared directory will reside in a sub-directory under the directory that you specify:

 ```powershell
 Octopus.Server.exe path --clusterShared \\OctoShared\OctopusData